DZCQs/Multi-objective-Bayesian-Optimization-Likelihood-free-Inference-MOBOLFI/README.md

 MOBOLFI is an extension of [BOLFI](https://github.com/elfi-dev/notebooks/blob/master/BOLFI.ipynb) that optimizes multiple training objectives in training a multi-variate surrogate.
 While sharing the sample efficiency from BOLFI, MOBOLFI exhibits approximate posterior conditional on different data sources, indicating potential model mis-specification caused by conflict information.

 ## Examples
 Three examples comprise of the code are used in our [publication](https://arxiv.org/abs/2409.01735).
-To reproduce the experiments yourself, follow the .ipynb notebooks with detail codes, comments for direction and generated figures.
+To reproduce the experiments yourself, follow the .ipynb notebooks with detail codes comments for direction.
+Trained models (.sav), generated figures (.pdf/.png), intermediate results, training data and mcmc samples (.txt) are left in file folders.